sterrym/smithycms/README.md

 ## Integrating with third-party authentication

-Add this to your routes file (below the `mount Smithy::Engine` line).
+Add this to your routes file (before the `mount Smithy::Engine` line).
 It will redirect smithy/login|logout (the built-in paths) to your existing authentication paths.

 ```ruby
 scope "/smithy" do